Depraved-heart murder: Canada

 The Canadian Criminal Code categorises murder as first- and second-degree for sentencing purposes.
 However, the Supreme Court of Canada held that murder requires, at minimum, subjective knowledge that death is a likely consequence of the defendant's actions.

 Section 229(a)(ii) of the Canadian Criminal Code is most closely analogous to depraved-heart murder, applying where the defendant intended to cause bodily harm to the deceased that he subjectively knew was likely to cause death, and was reckless as to the risk of death.

 England and Wales

 Murder is not classified into degrees in England and Wales, unlike in Canada, but sentences are more severe (always life, but with a longer period when the offender is ineligible for parole) in cases where there are more aggravating than mitigating factors.
 Murder requires intent to kill or cause grievous bodily harm; recklessness as to harm will not suffice.
-In a case where death results from recklessness, the defendant will be guilty of manslaughter.
+In a case where death results from recklessness, the defendant can be found guilty of manslaughter.